What is 3G Broadband?

 Who offers 3G broadband?

-Nearly all of the top mobile phone companies such as Three, Meteor and Vodafone provide a 3G data allowance as standard.
+Nearly all of the top mobile phone companies such as eir Mobile, Three and Vodafone provide a 3G data allowance as standard.
 These companies also offer deals on USB dongles and mobile WiFi hotspots which use 3G mobile broadband to provide internet access.
 If you would like to learn more about mobile broadband, check out our mobile broadband guide.

 Compare the best mobile broadband deals today.